Get a quote

 • Sudden and accidental damage from artificially generated electrical current

-Even before fire tornados, California homeowners near the wildfire zones were feeling the heat.
+Even before fire tornadoes, California homeowners near the wildfire zones were feeling the heat.
 As wildfire season grows in length and intensity each year, insurers willing to offer affordable wildfire coverage are becoming more scarce.
 Given that nearly 776,000 homes are at extreme risk of wildfire damage and face about $220 billion in potential damages, that’s no small matter.

 Many of these homes don’t qualify for traditional homeowners insurance and can only get a California FAIR Plan policy.